Nikolai Kamanin: Advancing over Ukraine

-Throughout 1943, the Corps followed advancing troops in Ukraine, but its actions were limited by fuel and ammunition rationing.
+Throughout 1943, the corps followed advancing troops in Ukraine, but its actions were limited by fuel and ammunition rationing.
 In the beginning of Battle of the Dnieper, the Corps could only dispatch two active regiments to Bukrin bridgehead; the rest was grounded by fuel shortage.
 The situation improved when the direction of the Soviet offensive switched to Lyutezh bridgehead.
 Kamanin earned the Order of Suvorov for his corp's achievement in the Battle of Kiev (1943).
 This was followed by action against Korsun-Cherkassy Pocket in January–February 1944 and subsequent Kamenets-Podolsky pocket in March–April.

-In Spring 1944, Kamanin obtained permission to fly personal missions in enemy territory and was engaged in deep reconnaissance of the Lviv area with Lieutenant Pyotr Schmigol (Hero of the Soviet Union, 1944).
+In spring 1944, Kamanin obtained permission to fly personal missions in enemy territory and was engaged in deep reconnaissance of the Lviv area with Lieutenant Pyotr Schmigol (Hero of the Soviet Union, 1944).
 This information paved the road to the Lvov-Sandomierz Offensive of July 1944.

 Raid on Lviv

 Lviv was defended by an estimated force of 700 German aircraft.
 Shortly before the battle, Ivan Konev prohibited any ground action until the air force provided reliable data on enemy formations.
 Instead, Kamanin proposed a combination of night-time reconnaissance with a major ground attack by IL-2 units.
 This plan was originally considered doomed to failure, since the IL-2 was never intended for night flight, and very few Sturmovik pilots had night flight experience.
 Technicians modified IL-2 exhaust pipes so that exhaust would not blind pilots completely, but otherwise the operation remained a high risk.
 Thus, Kamanin planned to take off at night, arrive over Lviv airfields early at dusk and return after dusk.

 The first group to arrive at Lviv airfield - six Yak fighters - prevented takeoff of German defence fighters.
 Another group of 12 fighters patrolled along the return route.
 The first attack unit of eight IL-2's, protected by eight fighters, attacked the German airplanes on the ground in a 1300-meter dive.
 This was followed by the main force of IL-2 bombers, arriving in groups of four.

 The Soviet formation of 34 fighters and 24 attack planes lost 3 airplanes.
 Kamanin estimated German losses at 30 twin-engined airplanes and one Focke-Wulf Fw 190 (of the 150 aircraft presumed to be on the ground) plus warehouses and other materiel.
 The same night, similar strikes at three other airfields effectively crippled German resistance in the air.

-After completion of Lviv-Sandomierz operation, Kamanin was awarded Order of Kutuzov.
+After completion of Lviv-Sandomierz operation, Kamanin was awarded the Order of Kutuzov.